hltcoe/EventMiner/README.md

 About
 -----

-Mjolnir aims to serve, primarily, as an interface to various NLP analytics to extract event information from text.
+EventMiner aims to serve, primarily, as an interface to various NLP analytics to extract event information from text.
 This project is setup with a REST frontend interface, which accepts text input, that is then further passed via a RabbitMQ messaging queue to various analytics as appropriate.
 The project